How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 Just like all variations of DELF and DALF, it has global recognition and lifelong validity.

-Difference between DELF Scolaire and Junior?
+What is the difference between DELF Scolaire and Junior?

 Both are the same.
 The administration is the only distinct thing.